Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 ### <a name="masm"></a>MASM

 Na.
-Možnost SAFESEH – direktiva a/SAFESEH ml.exe byly přidány.
+SAFESEH – direktiva a/SAFESEH ml.exe možnost byly přidány.

 ## <a name="see-also"></a>Viz také